North Vancouver School District

 North Vancouver Online Learning – Online registration open

 NVOL, a Provincial Online Learning School, provides engaging, accessible and interactive learning experiences for students.
-Students can enrol any time during the school year and have one calendar year to complete.
-Students can engage in their NVOL courses entirely remotely online or in a blended model of online and in-person interactions at the NVOL Centre.
+Students can enrol any time during the school year and have one calendar year to complete their course.
+Students can also choose to engage in their NVOL courses entirely remotely online or in a blended model of online and in-person interactions at our NVOL Centre.

 Course snapshot: Français langue seconde Immersion 12

-Français langue seconde Immersion 12 allows students to earn the Grade 12 French credits required for the Diplôme de fin d'études secondaires en Colombie-Britannique.
-This course is designed to be flexible, engaging, and tailored to students’ learning needs.
-Teacher Madame Adam supports learners strengthening language proficiency and deepening cultural understanding through online or in-person meetings.
+Français langue seconde Immersion 12 allows students to earn the Grade 12 French credits required to earn the Diplôme de fin d'études secondaires en Colombie-Britannique.
+This course is designed to be flexible, engaging, and tailored to students’ learning style.
+Teacher Madame Adam, supports learners to strengthen language proficiency and deepen cultural understanding through online or in-person meetings.

 Français langue seconde Immersion 12 at NVOL is more than language acquisition; it’s an exploration of identity, critical thinking, and effective communication in a global context.
 Through engaging lessons, diverse texts, and multiple interactive experiences, students explore the richness of the Francophone world and Indigenous perspectives.
 Foster plurilingual excellence and prepare for a future enriched by linguistic and cultural diversity.
 Elevate your Grade 12 year with the art of language at North Vancouver Online Learning!
 View the course description on the NVOL website.

-Visit the NVOL website to see the full suite of courses from Grades 8 through 12 in both English and French.
+Visit the NVOL website to see our full suite of courses from Grades 8 through 12 in both English and French.

 Paradise Valley Summer School of Visual Art – Registration open